 A concrete stormwater channel runs along the southern boundary of the development site.

-Take note that a floodline investigation for the affected stormwater channel has been completed and included in Appendix K2 of this report.
+Take note that a floodline investigation for the affected stormwater channel has been completed and included in Appendix K2 of this report, and that the stormwater channel and its associated 1:100 year floodline area has been excluded from the proposed development area, therefore hydrological functioning of the stormwater channel to continue as is.